BHAVYASHAHM123/spam_detection_documentation/docs/naive_bayes.md

 3. Now, use Bayes theorem to calculate the posterior probability.

+!!!
+Problem
-`Problem`: If the weather is sunny, then the Player should play or not?
+        If the weather is sunny, then the Player should play or not?

+!!!
+Solution
-`Solution`: To solve this, first consider the below dataset:
+        To solve this, first consider the below dataset:

 ![naive bayes](https://github.com/BHAVYASHAHM123/spam_detection/blob/master/spam_docs_image1.png?raw=true)
 ![naive bayes](https://github.com/BHAVYASHAHM123/spam_detection/blob/master/spam_docs_image2.png?raw=true)